Nerdman4U/unite2024/README.md

    $ rails s

+7. Create admin

+   Vote with your email

+   Open rails console and

+   > vote.role = "admin"

+   > vote.save

-7. If you have problems
+8. If you have problems

    Let me know: info@jonitoyryla.eu